RisingOSS-devices/official/maintainerreq.md

 7. You should have some basic knowledge of reading logcats and managing most device releated errors/bugs

-8. XDA threads are recommended but not mandatory
+8. XDA threads are optional

 9. You should release an unofficial build and **MUST** attach a link in the maintainership form